-As part of each plan filed under this section, a gas company shall include a timeline for removing all leak-prone infrastructure on an accelerated basis specifying an annual replacement pace and program end date with a target end date of: (i) not more than 20 years from the filing of a gas company's initial plan; or (ii) a reasonable target end date considering the allowable recovery cap established pursuant to subsection (f).
-The department shall not approve a timeline as part of a plan unless the allowable recovery cap established pursuant to subsection (f) provides the gas company with a reasonable opportunity to recover the costs associated with removing all leak-prone infrastructure on the accelerated basis set forth under the timeline utilizing the cost recovery mechanism established pursuant to this section.
-After filing the initial plan, a gas company shall, at 5-year intervals, provide the department with a summary of its replacement progress to date, a summary of work to be completed during the next 5 years and any similar information the department may require.
-The department may require a gas company to file an updated long-term timeline as part of a plan if it alters the cap established pursuant to subsection (f).
+As part of each plan filed under this section, a gas company shall include a timeline for repairing, retiring or removing all leak-prone infrastructure on an accelerated basis specifying an annual replacement pace and program end date with a target end date of: (i) not more than 20 years from the filing of a gas company's initial plan; or (ii) a reasonable target end date considering the allowable recovery cap established pursuant to subsection (f).
+The department shall not approve a timeline as part of a plan unless the allowable recovery cap established pursuant to subsection (f) provides the gas company with a reasonable opportunity to recover the costs associated with removing or retiring all leak-prone infrastructure on the accelerated basis set forth under the timeline utilizing the cost recovery mechanism established pursuant to this section.
+After filing the initial plan, a gas company shall, at 5-year intervals, provide the department with a summary of its replacement or retirement progress to date, a summary of work to be completed during the next 20 years and any similar information the department may require.
+The department shall require a gas company to file an updated long-term timeline as part of a plan if it alters the cap established pursuant to subsection (f).

 (d) If a gas company files a plan on or before October 31 for the subsequent construction year, the department shall review the plan within 6 months.
 The plan shall be effective as of the date of filing, pending department review.
 The department may modify a plan prior to approval at the request of a gas company or make other modifications to a plan as a condition of approval.
-The department shall consider the costs and benefits of the plan including, but not limited to, impacts on ratepayers, reductions of lost and unaccounted for natural gas through a reduction in natural gas system leaks and improvements to public safety.
+The department shall consider the costs and benefits of the plan including, but not limited to, impacts on ratepayers, reductions of lost and unaccounted for natural gas through a reduction in the natural gas system and the natural gas system leaks and usage, in compliance with the mandates of chapter 21N to reduce greenhouse gas emissions, and improvements to public health and public safety.
 The department shall give priority to plans narrowly tailored to addressing leak-prone infrastructure most immediately in need of replacement.

-(e) If a plan is in compliance with this section and the department determines the plan to reasonably accelerate eligible infrastructure replacement and provide benefits, the department shall issue preliminary acceptance of the plan in whole or in part.
+(e) If a plan is in compliance with this section and the department determines the plan to reasonably accelerate eligible infrastructure repair, retirement or replacement and to provide benefits, the department shall issue preliminary acceptance of the plan in whole or in part.
 A gas company shall then be permitted to begin recovery of the estimated costs of projects included in the plan beginning on May 1 of the year following the initial filing and collect any revenue requirement, including depreciation, property taxes and return associated with the plan.